Hi guys. Can you please introduce the Alters project to our readers?

 Paweł: ALTERS is a progressive/post-rock band from Warsaw, Poland.
 It consists of three people.
 Myself, my high-school friend Robert and my brother Piotr.
 In ALTERS we like to combine vintage guitars, psychedelic of the 70s, synth sounds of the 80s with modern electronic music, historic instruments and original visuals.
 As a result we usually create multipart compositions interspersed with songs and solo etudes.

 Robert: It’s basically a clash of our music interests and backgrounds.
 Paweł and Piotr are classically educated multi-instrumentalists and music producers.
-One day they can play on the big rock festival with artists of independent music scene just to join the orchestra of National Opera for some Stravinsky on the next day.
-They are also specializing in historical performance of renaissance and baroque music playing viola da gamba or lute.
+One day they can play on the big rock festival with artists of the independent music scene just to join the orchestra of National Opera for some Stravinsky on the next day.
+They are also specializing in the historical performance of renaissance and baroque music playing viola da gamba or lute.

 Piotr: We like to think of particular albums as concept-projects with its own story, theme, atmosphere.
 When we create a concept-album, reference to our progrock masters from 70s, we want to bring the same story to the concert.
 That’s why we collaborate with other artists to create a sort of a bigger experience to the whole thing.
 We are lucky to work with talented people and as the result these works sometimes draw bigger attention.
 Like our music video “Dawn” (directed by Piotr Smoleński) nominated on four international film festivals or winning the first price for visuals (by Osmo Nadir, our visual magician) on Audiowizje Festival.